jockee/lang/lang.md

   - TODO: string interpolation "#{intval}"
     * Could be LString ["val of a: ", (Atom "a"), "!"]?
   - TODO: repl catch eval error and continue
-  - TODO: use `=` for function definition
-  - TODO: use parens for tuples
   - TODO: where clause.
   - TODO: guard clause.
     fun x a